natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Texas.md

 == Description ==
 <!-- ''In the first part of the description, cover the history of the ship's creation and military application.
 In the second part, tell the reader about using this ship in the game.
 Add a screenshot: if a beginner player has a hard time remembering vehicles by name, a picture will help them identify the ship in question.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} American battleship {{Battle-rating}}.
-It was introduced in [[Update "Sons of Attila"]].
-When she was commissioned on 12 March 1914, she was the most powerful battleship in the world.
-Today, the USS Texas is the sole remaining intact example of a "Dreadnought" class warship in the world, built during the great battleship age over 100 years ago.
-In-game, the Texas in its 1945 configuration is filled to the brim with 20 mm and 40 mm anti-air guns, making this perhaps the top defensive ship in-game.
-As an added bonus, this includes a radar to spot enemy air well before it is a threat.
+The USS Texas was a New York-class battleship.
+Built as the first ship of her class, even before the lead ship USS New York, she was built by Newport News Shipbuilding shipyard and laid down on 17th April 1911 and commissioned on 12th March 1914.
+USS Texas was the first in many things for the US Navy, including the first to carry 14-inch (356 mm) guns, the first to mount anti-aircraft guns, the first to be able to launch aircraft, the first to control gunfire with directors and range keepers, and one of the first to receive a production radar.
+She is also the last surviving dreadnought-style battleship, conserved as a museum ship in dry-dock in Galveston, Texas.

+Her armament consisted of five turrets each armed with a pair of 14-inch/45 Mark 12 cannons, with two turrets on the bow, one amidships and the last two astern.
+Secondary armament was made up of six 5 inch Mark 7 (127 mm) cannons in casemates with 3 on each side of hull.
+Short range anti-aircraft battery is supplied with a total of forty-four Oerlikon Mk.
+II 20 mm autocannons in various positions all over the ship, while medium-range defence is made up of ten quadruple Bofors L/60 Mark 2 cannons.
+Long-range anti-air protection is made up of ten 3-inch/50 Mk.10 (76 mm) cannons.
+USS Texas served in WWI in Europe without seeing any action.
+In 1926 she underwent a refit that added torpedo blisters to the side of hull, making it wider.
+At the beginning of WWII, she patrolled the Atlantic until returning to United States in 1941.
+In 1942, she would return to the Atlantic and then the Mediterranean as part of task force supporting Operation Torch.
+During the North African landings, she conducted two fire support missions bombarding Vichy French positions.
+Until D-Day in 1944, she resumed escorting convoys.
+She supported the Omaha beach landing and Rangers attacking Pointe du Hoc.
+After the capture of France, she left to the Pacific to take part in the Battle of Iwo Jima and Okinawa.
+She was placed in reserve on 18th June 1946.
+She became a museum ship in 1948.

+USS Texas was introduced in [[Update "Sons of Attila"]] as the third 14-inch US Navy battleship.
+Unlike [[USS Arizona|Arizona]], she possesses less firepower due to having only ten guns instead of twelve found on Arizona.
+As a WWI-era coal-powered dreadnought, USS Texas is quite slow and sluggish.
+Her magazines, although at the waterline, are protected by 305 mm thick belt armour which is sufficient protection against most long-range shells coming in at an angle.
+As USS Texas is in her 1945 refit, she has an anti-air search radar at her disposal, giving information about incoming threats from afar and with her large battery of medium and light autocannons ready to deal with any threat.

 == General info ==
 === Survivability and armour ===
 {{Specs-Fleet-Armour}}
 <!-- ''Talk about the vehicle's armour.
 Note the most well-defended and most vulnerable zones, e.g. the ammo magazine.
 Evaluate the composition of components and assemblies responsible for movement and manoeuvrability.
 Evaluate the survivability of the primary and secondary armaments separately.
 Don't forget to mention the size of the crew, which plays an important role in fleet mechanics.
 Save tips on preserving survivability for the "Usage in battles" section.
 If necessary, use a graphical template to show the most well-protected or most vulnerable points in the armour.'' -->
-Being an early dreadnought-era battleship, the armour is very spread out, similar to the previous [[USS North Dakota|North Dakota]] and [[USS Wyoming|Wyoming]] classes.
-In fact, this layout was radically changed in the very next class, the [[USS Nevada]] with all the armour focused on the core citadel.
-Even though the 1925 refit doubled the deck armour, newer AP rounds will penetrate deep into the ship.
+Being an early dreadnought-era battleship, the armour spread out in a distributed armour scheme, similar to the previous [[USS North Dakota|North Dakota]] and [[USS Wyoming|Wyoming]] classes.
+The usage of the all-or-nothing armour scheme would have to wait for the very next class, the [[USS Nevada]] with all the armour focused on the core citadel.
+Even though the 1925 refit doubled the deck armour, newer AP rounds may still penetrate deep into the ship.
 The flip side is the multiple layers of armour will defend much better against HE or SAP/APHE rounds.
 The large added torpedo blister will easily absorb torpedo damage, if a torpedo boat or aircraft happens to get through your AAA screen!

 === Mobility ===
 {{Specs-Fleet-Mobility}}
 <!-- ''Write about the ship's mobility.
 Evaluate its power and manoeuvrability, rudder rerouting speed, stopping speed at full tilt, with its maximum forward and reverse speed.'' -->
 Big and slow like other battleships, one can make a fresh pot of US Navy coffee in the time to turn 180 degrees!
 Plan which way to turn when entering battle and don't try to turn around.
-Small turns to help guns line up to target is advisable, especially the 5" guns as they have limited arcs.
+Small turns to help guns line up to target is advisable, especially the 5" (127 mm) guns as they have limited arcs.
+The acceleration and deceleration is equally unimpressive, with the ship taking a laborious pace to get up to speed and taking a fair amount of time to come to a stop again.

 {{NavalMobility}}